Time to Read: 6 Minutes

 What charities can receive a QCD?

 You may make QCDs to various public qualified charities determined by current tax law.
 In general, these exclude private foundations and Donor Advised Funds.
-Before making a charitable gift from your IRA, BWM suggests contacting your CPA and the charitable organization in-mind to verify it can accept QCDs.
+Before making a charitable gift from your IRA, SPW suggests contacting your CPA and the charitable organization in-mind to verify it can accept QCDs.

 Who should consider making a QCD?